 MarcyKate Connolly is an author and nonprofit administrator, currently the Marketing Director at HILL for Literacy.
 She has a B.A. from Hampshire College in Music & Literature, and a M.S. in Arts Administration from Boston University.
 Her past experience includes marketing roles at the Phoenix Symphony, ArtsEmerson, and the Palace Theatre, and as executive director of Opera NH.
-MarcyKate is also an author and her middle grade fantasy novels, MONSTROUS and RAVENOUS, were recently published by HarperCollins Children’s Books.
-Her next series begins with SHADOW WEAVER in 2018.
+MarcyKate is also a New York Times bestselling childrens’ book author of middle grade and young adult fantasy novels.
 You can learn more on her website, MarcyKate.com.

 Wendy Buckley, M.S.